Bilbao Metro: Line 1

-The first stretch of line 1 was opened on 11 November 1995, with 23 stations between Casco Viejo and Plentzia.
+The first stretch of Line 1 was opened on 11 November 1995, with 23 stations between Zazpikaleak/Casco Viejo and Plentzia.
 The tracks outside Bilbao were previously part of Euskotren's Bilbao-Plentzia line, with parts of the alignment dating from 1887.

 By 5 July 1997 the total number of stations was 27 as Santutxu, Basarrate and Bolueta joined Gobela which had opened the previous year.

 After the conversion of the Bilbao-Plentzia railway into a rapid transit line, two level crossings remained.
 The works to remove the first, in the Maidagan neighborhood of Getxo, lasted from 2010 to 2012.
 The other remaining level crossing, located in Urduliz, was removed between 2015 and 2017; the works involved the construction of a new underground station in Urduliz.
 In 2020, Ibarbengoa station opened to the public.
 It was built in 2012, at the same time as the Maidagan level crossing was put underground, but the opening was delayed until its park and ride facilities were built.

 Line 2

 The first line, which runs north of the estuary, was later joined by a second line serving the southern bank of the river.
-It shares tracks with line 1 within Bilbao, splitting at San Ignazio, from where it runs to Santurtzi.
+It shares tracks with Line 1 within Bilbao, splitting at San Ignazio, from where it runs to Santurtzi.
 The first five stations (Gurutzeta/Cruces, Ansio, Barakaldo, Bagatza and Urbinaga) opened on 13 April 2002.
-The line was extended northwards to Sestao and eastwards to Etxebarri (Etxebarri is also served by line 1) in early 2005.
+The line was extended northwards to Sestao and eastwards to Etxebarri (Etxebarri is also served by Line 1) in early 2005.
 To the north, Portugalete and Abatxolo opened in 2007; followed by Peñota and Santurtzi in 2009.
 Two more stations were added to the south in 2011: Ariz in February and Basauri in November.
 The final extension took place in 2014, with the opening of Kabiezes as the northern terminus of the line.

 Line 3

 Following the commencement of works in the middle of 2009, it was inaugurated on 8 April 2017.
 It cost 279 million euros, significantly more than the original 153 million euro budget. and was expected to transport 71,000 people according to Bilbao council.
-The third line has a length of 5,885 metres and has one station in Etxebarri: Kukullaga-Etxebarri, and six stations in Bilbao: Otxarkoaga, Txurdinaga, Zurbaranbarri, Zazpikaleak/Casco Viejo, Uribarri and Matiko.
+The third line has a length of 5.885 km and has one station in Etxebarri: Kukullaga-Etxebarri, and six stations in Bilbao: Otxarkoaga, Txurdinaga, Zurbaranbarri, Zazpikaleak/Casco Viejo, Uribarri and Matiko.
+Euskotren Trena operates the line and also provides commuter rail services along it.
+That was the original intention when Line 3 was tendered in 2009, but it was later announced that Metro Bilbao would be the operator.
+In 2013, Euskotren was reconfirmed as the operator.